Women's Hospital visiting

 Ward 5 (Transitional Care)

 Transitional Care is a ward dedicated to the support of families where the baby has additional medical needs including preterm and small babies.
-The wards helps bring mothers and babies a step closer to going home, it is available to all families who have a baby on NICU.
+The wards help bring mothers and babies a step closer to going home, it is available to all families who have a baby on NICU.

 Visiting (from 19 December 2022):